 Grace, mercy and peace to each of you.
 Sometimes in life we move so fast that we never say hello.
 Sometimes we make life boring because we make it smaller than it is.
 Lent, this season of reflection, meditation, and penance, is a good time to take a closer look and get in touch with the deeper parts of ourselves in the Spirit of God.
-We invite you to join any of our Adult Education classes for the six weeks of Lent at 9:30 a.m. on Sundays.
-Join us for Lenten Worship as we seek to understand the incredible sacrifice of God’s own son for the sake of the world.
+We invite you to join on Sundays at 8:30 a.m. and 10:30 a.m. for Lenten Worship as we seek to understand the incredible sacrifice of God’s own son for the sake of the world.

 LENTEN WORSHIP CELEBRATIONS